socadk/design-practice-repository/artifact-templates/futureWork/DPR-ContextDiagram.md

 ### Tools
 <!--From AA, should call out what one needs to be able to do on beginner, intermediate, advanced level; as a team -->

+Context diagrams are typically created with light tools, although full-fledged modeling tools can also be used:

-* Any drawing tool, whiteboards
+* Any drawing tool or whiteboarding capability
-* Structurizr
+* C4 tools, one option being Structurizr
-* UML tools
+* UML tools, either graphical or text-based (such as PlantUML)

 ### Hints and Pitfalls to Avoid (Common Pitfalls)
 <!--See ART, don’t overdo etc.-->

 * Organize the diagram for readability; for instance, place interface consumers at the top and interface providers at the bottom.
-Order consumers and providers by their type(human user, external system) and/or importance and/or time of activity.
+Order consumers and providers by their type (human user, external system) and/or importance and/or time of activity.
+Label all arrows, and explain their meaning in a legend (runtime API call or compile-time dependency?).
 * Do not confuse black box and white box and views.
 Here, no internals should be shown.
 * Do not stop at the outside view, but zoom in (with a container diagram).
-Label all arrows, and explain their meaning in a legend.
 * Do not forget to update this diagram as a design evolves; when a new API is consumed, this has to be shown as an outbound external interface in any context diagrams drawn earlier.
-* Consider strategic DDD to carve out contexts.
+* Consider [Strategic DDD](DPR-StrategicDDD.md) to carve out contexts.

 ### Origins and Signs of Use
 <!-- From PLOPs and from AA-->